-I am a 30 year old and like to refer to myself as an aspiring local celebrity do-gooder.
+I am in my early 30s and like to refer to myself as an aspiring local celebrity do-gooder.
 I graduated a few years ago with my Masters of Public Administration from UMKC.
 I have spent the past thirteen years building a career helping disabilities in a variety of capacities.
 I started out as a direct support professional (in lay men’s terms: paid caregiver), supporting people with intellectual and developmental disabilities to live independently in their homes to put myself through undergrad.
 Shortly after I started doing that, I also joined the ranks of millions of Americans who have served with AmeriCorps, a national service program that supports many vital social services and community programs across the country.
 During my AmeriCorps service, I started a youth program for underserved Latino youth with disabilities with the goal of building social and independent living skills, increasing community integration, and volunteering at a local Latino-serving community organization.
 The program is still there, ten years later.

 After I earned my Bachelors, I had to get a ‘real job.’
 I spent a year as a QDDP, a supervisor over the DSPs that work in people’s homes.
 I really loved that job but only stayed there for one year, when I received an offer I could not refuse to go to work at a department of my alma mater which is a statewide, federally supported powerhouse of research and training geared towards improving the social status, civil rights, and quality of life of people with disabilities.
 I have been there over seven years.
 When I started, my main role was helping the statewide self-advocacy organization by helping them coordinate and prepare for meetings and conferences, prepare informational products, and develop web tools for advocacy.
 I later transitioned to projects focused on providing and enhancing supports to families and my job functions changed to communications and design.